Table of Contents_

 The most significant difference between these two methods is the chance of human error.
 An automatic drip machine removes this factor almost wholly, while percolator coffee relies on your constant attention.
 There are a few other essential categories to go over, however.

 If you aren’t feeling either option by the end of this article, you might want to consider a different classic coffee maker.
-We have an article comparing a Moka pot vs coffee makers of other types.
+We have an article comparing a Moka pot vs coffee makers, and other types of coffee makers.
 You may want to look into it.

 Prioritize stainless steel when shopping for your next coffee maker because of its hygienic, non-porous nature.